eboreum/caster/script/README.source.md

 With Eboreum/Caster, you will be able to provide excellent information about all PHP values, which is great in both **debugging** and **failure scenarios**.
 Are the exception messages in your application lacklustre?
 Expand your options and displayed values greatly with Eboreum/Caster!

+This package can be thought of as an extended version of the magic method `__debugInfo` ([https://www.php.net/manual/en/language.oop5.magic.php#object.debuginfo](https://www.php.net/manual/en/language.oop5.magic.php#object.debuginfo)).
+However, contrary to `__debugInfo`, where only the internals of the implementing class is used for building sensible debug information – with the occasional (often abominable) static method calls to other classes – Caster allows for much more variety, including customer formatters utilizing proper dependency injection.

-Additionally, Eboreum/Caster **gives you -- the developer -- the ultimate power** to control how output is handled, parsed and presented through opt-in utilization of custom formatters.
+Eboreum/Caster **gives you -- the developer -- the ultimate power** to control how output is handled, parsed and presented through opt-in utilization of custom formatters.

 Lastly, you may provide a series of **sensitive text strings** like passwords, authentication tokens, social security numbers, and similar, preventing these from being output inside strings.
 Wouldn't want these to show up in error logs, emails, and what have you.
 Upon encountering sensitive strings, said sensitive substrings will be masked, instead showing a static length string replacement (like `******`).